Matesanz/oktopus/README.md

 pip install git+https://github.com/Matesanz/oktopus.git
 ```

-Then is as simple as
+Then is as simple as:

 ```python
 import oktopus